 Written by Vivek Jaiswal | Co-founder, Customer Guru

 I am regularly asked about the top three things an organisation should implement in order to improve customer experience sustainably.
 The answer isn’t simple because improving customer experience takes time and there is no short cut to it.
 Moreover, it requires constant work.
-In an earlier post I’ve written about customer centric leadership, which is critical to improve customer experience, and in another post my co-founder, Kushal, writes about the 3 Simple Customer Experience Tips every Business Leader MUST KNOW!
-These are all great tips to improving customer experience.
+In an earlier post I’ve written about customer centric leadership, which is critical to improving customer experience, and in another post, my co-founder, Kushal, writes about the 3 Simple Customer Experience Tips every Business Leader MUST KNOW!
+These are all great tips for improving customer experience.
 Additionally, here are the MUST HAVE 3 M’s that will help any organisation looking to improve customer experience:

 Every improvement starts with measurement first.
 One needs to assess where they are before they can start running towards their goal.

 Similarly, any organisation that wishes to improve customer experience should start with measuring it first.
 Use a metric like Net Promoter® scale as a measure of customer experience because it is simple, standardised and actionable.
 Again, consistency is the key here.
-Don’t measure CEx just as a benchmarking exercise that yields a handful of action points to present in the board meeting.
+Don’t measure CEx just as a benchmarking exercise that yields a handful of action points to present at the board meeting.
 Commit to measuring customer experience regularly and share it with the organisation openly.
 Remember – What gets measured, gets improved.

 Only when an organisation starts measuring customer experience regularly can it start observing the trends and drivers.
-That’s when magic happens!
+That’s when the magic happens!